nauman07/circonomit-challenge/Task2_ExecutionStrategy/README.md

 ### 4. **Parallel Execution**
 - Attributes that do not depend on each other can be computed in parallel.
 - We use Python’s `concurrent.futures.ThreadPoolExecutor` to parallelize groups of independent nodes.
+- If the calculation is done in Big Data, we can divide it into chunks and use a cluster like Spark or Hadoop to parallelize the calculation.

 ---